 The Dewi-Prys Thomas Prize

-The triennial Dewi-Prys Thomas Prize is Wales's prestigious award that recognizes the importance of good design to the quality of life, identity and regeneration of Wales.
-It appreciates projects of excellence in a wide range of fields:
+From 2003 to 2015, the Dewi-Prys Thomas Trust awarded a prestigious triennial prized that recognized the importance of good design to the quality of life, identity and regeneration of Wales.
+It appreciated projects of excellence in a wide range of fields:

 • Landscape design and public spaces